coverallsapp/github-action/README.md

 ### Outputs:

-* `coveralls-api-response`: JSON response from the Coveralls API with a status code and url for the Job on Coveralls.
+* `coveralls-api-result`: JSON response from the Coveralls API with a status code and url for the Job on Coveralls.

 ### Standard Example: